8 Fixes AirDrop Missing in Finder Sidebar on Mac Taheo

 Delete the old Finder’s plist file from the record; if they are corrupted, Finder could face more such issues.
 Don’t worry; the plist files will automatically develop once you restart Finder.

-- Click on the Go in the top menu bar.
+2. Click “Go” in the top menu bar.

 Solution #7.
 Update Your Mac Operating System

 In the end, all you can do is update the Mac to the latest available software for your device.
-The new updates bring bug fixes and further system improvements; if you’re still facing catching AirDrop from Mac Control Center, updating the macOS is the right solution.
+The new updates bring bug fixes and further system improvements; if you’re still having trouble catching AirDrop from Mac Control Center, updating the macOS is the right solution.

-- Download and install software updates if available.
+6. Download and install any available software updates.

 Solution #8.
 How to Enable AirDrop from Mac Control Center?

-With the latest macOS Big Sur/Monterey or newer, Apple has added the Control Center to the Mac just like iOS.
-By default, the AirDrop is added to the Control Center; however, if you don’t see it, go ahead and re-add the AirDrop into Control Center Mac.
+With the latest macOS Big Sur/Monterey or later, Apple has added the Control Center to the Mac, similar to iOS.
+By default, AirDrop is added to the Control Center; however, if you don’t see it, go ahead and re-add AirDrop to the Control Center on your Mac.

-Once you do this, the AirDrop will be available in the Mac Control Center.
-Click on the Control Center button and then click on AirDrop to enable it.
+Once you do this, AirDrop will be available in the Mac Control Center.
+Click the Control Center button, then select AirDrop to enable it.